Survivorship: Late Effects After Radiation for Esophageal Cancer

-- Radiation therapy for esophageal cancer can lead to the development of scar tissue months or years after therapy.
-This can result in a narrowing, or stricture, of the esophagus, making it difficult to swallow or causing a chronic feeling of food being "stuck" in your throat.
+- Radiation therapy for esophageal cancer can cause scar tissue months or years after therapy.
+This can make the esophagus narrow (called a stricture), making it hard to swallow or causing a chronic feeling of food being "stuck" in your throat.
 You may also feel like you have heartburn.
-Esophageal dilatation, a procedure that stretches the area that has narrowed, can provide relief.
-If you have symptoms of a stricture, you should be seen by a gastroenterologist or surgeon.
+Esophageal dilatation is a procedure that stretches the area that has narrowed.
+This can help with the feeling of food being stuck.
+If you have signs of a stricture, you should be seen by a gastroenterologist (GI Doctor) or surgeon.

-- Your weight and nutrition should be monitored by your care team.
-If you are losing weight and/or not eating enough, you should be seen by a registered dietitian.
-A dietitian can help you learn which foods can help to prevent further weight loss.
+- Your weight and nutrition should be checked by your care team.
+If you are losing weight and/or not eating enough, you should see a registered dietitian.
+A dietitian will work with you to stop your weight loss and to gain some weight back.

-- Because the heart is located behind the esophagus, radiation can damage the sac around the heart, causing it to tighten or scar.
-This can happen many years after therapy.
+- Because the heart is behind the esophagus, radiation can damage the sac around the heart.
+This can cause it to tighten or have scar tissue.
+This can happen many years after radiation.
 Surgery can be done to fix this problem.
-Symptoms of this problem can include difficulty breathing, racing heart or palpitations, lightheadedness, chest pain, and/or feelings of anxiety.
+Signs of this can include difficulty breathing, racing heart or palpitations, lightheadedness, chest pain, and/or feelings of anxiety.

-- In addition, cardiac (heart) disease can develop earlier than expected and without other risk factors (such as diabetes, high cholesterol levels).
-You should maintain a healthy lifestyle including regular exercise, maintaining a healthy weight, eating a healthy diet, and not smoking.
+- In addition, cardiac (heart) disease can develop at a younger age and without other risk factors (such as diabetes, high cholesterol levels, family history).
+You should maintain a healthy lifestyle including regular exercise, having a healthy weight, eating a healthy diet, and not smoking.
 These can all help lower your risk of heart disease.

 Risk of Breast Cancer

-- Radiation therapy fields that include breast tissue can lead to breast cancer later on in life.
-Because of this, the recommendations for breast cancer screening for you are different than the general public.
+- Radiation therapy fields that include breast tissue can lead to breast cancer later in life.
+Because of this, the recommendations for breast cancer screening for you are different than people who have not had chest radiation.

 - Women who received radiation to the chest should have annual mammograms starting 8-10 years after radiation, or at age 40, whichever comes first.

-- If you received radiation to the chest wall between the ages of 10 and 30, your mammograms may start earlier, and you may also need to undergo breast MRI.
+- If you received radiation to the chest wall between the ages of 10 and 30, your mammograms may start earlier, and you may also need a breast MRI.

-- Each case is unique and you will want to talk to your provider about what tests and how often you should have them.
+- Each case is unique, and you should talk to your provider about what tests you need and how often you should have them.

 - Make sure that you are familiar with the normal feeling of your breasts.
-It is important to be familiar with your breasts and to report any changes to your provider.
-Changes to report include a new lump or mass, a change in the look and feel of the skin on your breast, or any discharge coming out of your nipple.
+Report any changes to your provider.
+Changes can include a new lump or mass, a change in the look and feel of the skin on your breast, or any discharge coming out of your nipple.

 - If you are a man who has had radiation to the chest, you should be aware of your increased risk of getting breast cancer.
-There are no recommendations for screening tests for men who have had chest radiation.
-However, you should report any abnormal symptoms or findings, such as lumps, skin changes, or nipple discharge, to a healthcare provider right away.
+There are no screening tests done for men who have had chest radiation.
+However, you should report any unusual findings, such as lumps, skin changes, or nipple discharge, to a healthcare provider right away.

-Radiation fields involving the lung can lead to scarring (fibrosis), inflammation (pneumonitis), and restrictive or obstructive lung disease.
+Radiation fields involving the lung can lead to scar tissue (called fibrosis), inflammation (pneumonitis), and restrictive or obstructive lung disease.

 - The risk for these problems is higher with higher doses of radiation, if you also got certain chemotherapies (bleomycin, busulfan, BCNU, and CCNU), or if you had part of the lung removed (lobectomy).

-- Radiation can cause scarring in the lungs that may affect blood vessels.
+- Radiation can cause scar tissue in the lungs that may affect blood vessels.
 Damage to the blood vessels can lead to coughing up blood.
 If you cough up blood, you should be checked out right away by a healthcare provider, either in the office or the emergency room.

 - At your yearly physical your provider will examine your lungs and ask about possible symptoms (cough, shortness of breath, wheezing).